 The following five actions will become a structure for your success, if you stick to them:

 Starting your day with intention setting is a very powerful habit.
 Commit to writing down what you want to focus on that day and what is the one thing you will complete to stay focus on your dreams.
 This only takes 2-minutes.
 Everyone can make the time.
-If you can't, ask yourself if what you want is that important after all?
-Be prepared and have your notebook and pen next to your bed so that there's no excuses to skip this habit.
-Write down one or two sentences for the day, that's all.
+If you can’t, ask yourself if what you want is that important after all?
+Be prepared and have your notebook and pen next to your bed so that there’s no excuses to skip this habit.
+Write down one or two sentences for the day, that’s all, as way of creating positive habits for success.

 People who regularly show up to what they value have made a habit of it.
 It’s not random.
 They too feel like cancelling, or pressing the snooze button, but they don’t because they’ve established a strong habit.